marja-w/energy-forecast-benchmark/README.md

 - **MAPE**: Mean Absolute Percentage Error
 - **nRMSE**: Normalized RMSE

 Results are saved in the `reports/` directory and logged to wandb if enabled.
+Models are stored in `models/` folder.

 ## Dependencies